prysmaticlabs/documentation/website/docs/troubleshooting/partials/_execution-troubleshooting.md

     </tr>
     <tr>
       <td><code>403 signature invalid</code></td>
       <td>This is usually caused by invalid JWT configuration.
+If you're using HTTP-JWT to connect your EN-BN, ensure that both EN and BN are configured to use the same JWT secret.
+Different files are OK (eg when your EN and BN are on different machines), but the secret within each JWT file should be the same.
 See <a href='https://docs.prylabs.network/docs/execution-node/authentication'>Configure JWT authentication</a> for more information.</td>
     </tr>
 </table>